Virtual Reality Mini-Degree – Create 15 VR Games with Unity

-- HTC Vive (2 Room-Scale experiences will be included)
+- HTC Vive / SteamVR-compatible headsets (2 Room-Scale experiences included!)

 - Google Cardboard (Android and iOS)

-Pablo Farias Navarro is a game developer and founder of ZENVA, where he has taught game development to +200,000 students and authored +50 courses.
+Pablo Farias Navarro is a certified Unity developer and founder of ZENVA, where he has taught game development to +250,000 students and authored +50 courses.
 As part of his work in game development education, Pablo was invited to join the Intel Software Innovator Program, and has run game programming workshops in San Francisco, Brisbane and Bangalore.
 Pablo has been making games since 1996 and has been obsessed with VR since he saw The Matrix.

 1. Unity Basics – Learn Unity and C# by Building a Multi-Level 3D Platformer